-Lab Assignments (14x75 pts each = 1050pts total)
+Lab Assignments (13x75 pts each = 975pts total)

-Each week you will complete a laboratory exercise/assignment either individually or in small groups.
+Each week you will complete a laboratory exercise/assignment in small groups.
 They will often be in case study or clinical format as if you were performing many of the assessments on your patient/client.
 So acting professional is very important in these situations and will be taken into account for points each week.
-Each assignment must be submitted through a designated Digital Dropbox on D2L the same day as your scheduled lab session.
+Each assignment must be submitted through a designated Digital Dropbox on D2L by Midnight the following day.
+(Example, Wednesday lab submission will be due by Midnight Thursday evening).
 Therefore, time management will be critical in lab.
 No assignments will be accepted in hard copy.
 Any late lab assignments will be deducted as per the grading rubric point structure.
-Lab scores are based not only on correctness of answers which includes appropriate use of key terms, but also on completing all Pre-lab activities, Completeness of labs, Teamwork strategies, Participation, and Time management.
+Lab scores are based not only on correctness of answers which includes appropriate use of key terms, but also Completeness of labs, Teamwork strategies, Participation, and Time management.
 Points can be deducted from individual scores within any of the above categories.
 No lab assignments will be accepted > 1 week from due date unless there were extenuating circumstances as approved by Instructor of record or TA.
 So that you may keep track of your current status in the course, all assignment grades will visible in D2L gradebook within 1 week of submission date.
 Any delay in posting of grades will be communicated to the students via email.